KyeMaloy97/kitura.io/README.md

 ## Local setup
-If you want to preview this website locally, follow these steps:
+If you want to preview this website on your machine, follow these steps:

 1. Obtain and install the following packages if you don't already have them:
 	1. Node.js (or another javascript runtime)